UK Visa and Immigration Requirements: The Complete Guide for 2025

 • Salary above threshold £26,200 threshold - 20 poins

 Lower salary thresholds may apply in shortage occupations, new entrants, or healthcare roles.
-The government updates the rules regularly, so check the official guidance for accuracy.

 4. Visa Application Process